 But it may not be time to celebrate just yet.
-While downloads and first-time visits are exciting, they only tell a fraction of your app’s story; it’s important to measure how many users actually find long-term value in your app.
+While downloads and first-time visits are exciting, they only tell a fraction of your app’s story; it’s important for any mobile product manager to measure user behavior and how many users actually find long-term value in your app.

 By analyzing long-term metrics, you’ll get a better idea of exactly how valuable users consider your app for continued use weeks and months after launch.
 The most important of these metrics are:

 - Retention rate: The rate at which users continue to use your app over time.

 - Engagement: How many times a user performs a specific action.

 - Usage interval: The frequency with which you expect people to naturally use your app.

 Here we’ll show why measuring this mobile user data helps you track your own progress and see how you stack up against other successful apps.
 You’ll learn how to plan the long-term trajectory of your app’s development, and ensure that it’s a long trajectory for users too.

 Many products measure the long-term success of their product with retention, the change in active users over time.